 How can companies avoid risk and encourage adherence to their playbooks?
-The answer is automated contract markup.
+The answer is legal AI software like automated contract markup tools.
 Automated contract markup is contract review software powered by artificial intelligence (AI) that can review contracts, identify inconsistencies, and automatically suggest edits consistent with a company’s playbook — as a result, standardizing how the company’s review and markup their contracts, no matter who and where it is being negotiated.

 Thousands of contracts are negotiated by large companies every year.
 A good playbook allows all those involved in the contract process, such as legal, sales, and compliance teams, to ensure that everyone is on the same page and speaking the same language when it comes to contract negotiation.
 A good playbook is essential when the key players in the contract process are spread across the world in multiple offices.
 For global companies, the difficulties of following the playbook and maintaining accuracy are compounded by differences in languages, jurisdictions, business and cultural norms, and time zones.